Your stylus works hard. Really hard. It’s tracing the grooves, encountering dust and micro-debris each time you play a record.

 - Stylus Brush

-If you’re going to use a cleaning fluid, it’s best to use a product that’s been developed specifically for stylus cleaning.
+If you’re going to use a cleaning fluid, it’s best to use a product that’s been developed specifically for stylus cleaning, like this one available at Turntable Lab.
 Avoid using household cleaners at all costs.

 - Mr Clean Magic Eraser